gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap.md

 ```

 Now consider the following example, which has an application-defined
-[spring-data-gemfire-name] Repository to query for `Customer` objects:
+Spring Data for VMware GemFire Repository to query for `Customer` objects:

 ```highlight
 interface CustomerRepository extends GemfireRepository<Customer, Long> {